 (b) General Tributary Characteristics (check all that apply): Tributary is: Natural Artificial (man-made).
 Explain: Manipulated (man-altered).
 Explain: Tributary is maintained for drainage.
-Tributary properties with respect to top of bank (estimate): Average width: ~20 feet Average depth: ~8 feet Average side slopes: 3:1.
+Tributary properties with respect to top of bank (estimate): Average width: ~25 feet Average depth: ~12 feet Average side slopes: 3:1 .
 Primary tributary substrate composition (check all that apply): Silts Sands Concrete Cobbles Gravel Muck Bedrock Vegetation.
 Type/% cover: Other.
-Explain: complexes.
+Explain: . complexes.
 Tributary condition/stability [e.g., highly eroding, sloughing banks].
 Explain: Stable.
 Presence of run/riffle/pool complexes.
-Explain: The tributary is maintained for drainage and does not have run/riffle/pool Tributary geometry: Relatively straight Tributary gradient (approximate average slope): less than 1 % (c) Flow: Tributary provides for: Seasonal flow Estimate average number of flow events in review area/year: 20 (or greater) was flowing a Describe flow regime: This tributary flows or has permanent water for at least 3 months of the year.
-The tributary t the time of each site visit.
+Explain: Despite being maintained for drainage, the tributary does have pool Tributary geometry: Relatively straight Tributary gradient (approximate average slope): less than 1 % (c) was flowing a Flow: Tributary provides for: Seasonal flow Estimate average number of flow events in review area/year: 20 (or greater) Describe flow regime: This tributary flows or has permanent water for at least 3 months of the year.
+The tributary the time of each site visit.
 A photograph provided by the agent also shows the presence of water within the tributary.
 Other information on duration and volume: Surface flow is: Confined.
-Characteristics: .
-Subsurface flow: Unknown.
-Explain findings: Dye (or other) test performed: Tributary has (check all that apply): Bed and banks OHWM 6 (check all indicators that apply): clear, natural line impressed on the bank changes in the character of soil destruction of terrestrial vegetation the presence of wack line sediment sorting vegetation matted down, bent, or absent leaf litter disturbed or washed away sediment deposition water staining other (list): Discretisurates OHWM 7 Factories ☐ Discontinuous OHWM.
-7 Explain: .
-If factors other than the OHWM were used to determine lateral extent of CWA jurisdiction (check all that apply): High Tide Line indicated by: Oil or scum line along shore objects Fine shell or debris deposits (foreshore) Physical markings/characteristics Diddl gauges Other (list): Mean High Water Mark indicated by: Survey to available datum; Physical markings; Vegetation lines/changes in vegetation types.
-Cha emical Characteristics: racterize tributary (e.g., water color is clear, discolored, oily film; water quality; general watershed characteristics, etc.).
-Explain: Ditch 8 had flowing water at the time of each site visit.
-Water color was clear. ntify specific pollutants, if known:.
+Characteristics: Subsurface flow: Unknown.
+Explain findings: .
+Dye (or other) test performed: .
+Tributary has (check all that apply): Bed and banks OHWM 6 (check all indicators that apply): clear, natural line impressed on the bank changes in the character of soil destruction of terrestrial vegetation the presence of wrack line vegetation matted down, bent, or absent leaf litter disturbed or washed away sediment deposition destruction of terrestrial vegetation the presence of wrack line sediment sorting sediment sorting multiple observed or predicted flow events abrupt change in plant community other (list): Discontinuous OHWM.
+7 Explain: If factors other than the OHWM were used to determine lateral extent of CWA jurisdiction (check all that apply): High Tide Line indicated by: Cha mical Characteristics: racterize tributary (e.g., water color is clear, discolored, oily film; water quality; general watershed characteristics, etc.).
+Explain: Ditch 6 had flowing water at the time of each site visit.
+Water color was clear. tify specific pollutants, if known:.